edmondburnett/vael-wiki/README.md

 - Design documents that outline intentional aesthetics choices and presentation guidelines for the projects related to Vael.
 - Links to the different software(s) and sites hosted by the Vael community.
 - Information on communication venues particular to or used by the community.
+- List of "official" and local hashtags commonly being used by the community and it's internal projects

 Tech